-5.1 Your place at the Institution will be subject to you meeting the terms of your Offer and/or satisfying all necessary legal and other requirements to study here on your chosen programme (for example in relation to health checks, immigration clearance and an initial needs assessment if you are studying on an apprenticeship programme.
+5.1 Your place at the Institution will be subject to you meeting the terms of your Offer and/or satisfying all necessary legal and other requirements to study here on your chosen programme.
+For example, in relation to health checks, immigration clearance and an initial needs assessment if you are studying on an apprenticeship programme.

 5.4 If you have not fulfilled the conditions of your Offer before the date notified to you in your Offer or any other date notified to you, the Institution reserves the right to withdraw your Offer.

 5.5 You will be required, at the request of the Institution, to provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
 Failure to provide such evidence to the Institution's reasonable satisfaction may result in the termination of your Offer, the termination of your registration as a student of the Institution and the termination of the Contract.
 In such an instance the Institution may not refund any deposits, advanced tuition fee payments and/or any additional cost associated with your application that you may have paid to the Institution or third parties, unless where you are undertaking an apprenticeship programme and, in such instances, any refunds to tuition fees shall be returned to ESFA directly by us.